charles-uno/charles-uno.github.io/_drafts/2018-10-05-scryfall-collage.md

 ![Collage of all MTG Forest illustrations](/assets/images/mtg-collage-all-forest-small.png) *Collage of all 587 illustrations for the card Forest.
 A number of duplicates are visible.
 Full-sized version [here](/assets/images/mtg-collage-all-forest.png).*

 There have been 587 printings of the card [[Forest]].
 The above collage includes them all.
-Pretty good, I think, but something feels off...
+Looks alright, I guess, but something feels off...

 ## Identifying Duplicates